-- The "unknown" value is used for the value of a supported attribute when its value is temporarily unknown.
-The "no- - 319 value" no-value value is used for a supported attribute to which no value has been assigned, e.g. "job-k-octets-supported" job- - 320 k-octets-supported" has no value if an implementation supports this attribute, but an administrator has not configured the printer - 321 to have a limit. - 322 The following table specifies the integer values for the value-tag:
+- attribute to which no value has been assigned, e.g. "job-k-octets-supported" has no value if an implementation supports this attribute, but an administrator has not configured the printer to have a limit. - 320 The following table specifies the integer values for the value-tag:

 Tag Value (Hex) Meaning

 0x20 reserved

 0x21 integer

 0x22 boolean

 0x23 enum

-0x24-0x2F reserved for future integer type
+0x24-0x2F reserved for future integer types

-- 323 NOTE: 0x20 is reserved for "generic integer" generic integer" if it should ever be needed. - 324 The following table specifies the octetString values for the value-tag:
+- NOTE: 0x20 is reserved for "generic integer" if it should ever be needed. - The following table specifies the octetString values for the value-tag: